Evidence · Live

 • Research and management capacity training

-Rooted in Kigali.
+Based in Kigali.
 Engaged globally.

 We believe the next generation of health systems wins will not come from any single country acting alone.
 They will come from locally-led evidence, generated where the problems live, applied through partnerships that cross borders and sectors.